noemibalazs/PodiumStreamer/README.md

 First steps:

 1. Use or got your personal Mastodon access token
-2. Add your personal access token to the util / Utils / ACCESS_TOKEN
+2. Add your personal access token to locale.properties file

 Idea:

 1. Use Ktor to handle the Server-Sent Events based on a searched term
-2. Storing all events in local data base using Room
+2. Stors all events in local data base using Room
 3. Use Koin for dependency injection
-4. Monitoring the network connection to prevent the local data base to be cleared
+4. Monitors the network connection to prevent the local data base to be cleared
+5. Use navigation for displaying the stream and favorite screens
+6. Clicking on an event inside of the stream screen will add it to favorite data base
-5. Clicking on an event will display the event details inside of a dialog
+7. Clicking on an event inside of the favorite screen will display the event details

 Libraries: